 “ Willfulness involves a voluntary, intentional violation of a known legal duty.” – Forbes

 Thirdly, your past failure to comply with US expat tax filing requirements has to have been non-willful.

 If you qualify, you simply have to file your last three years’ federal tax returns, along with your last six years’ FBARs, self-certify that your past failure to comply was non-willful, and pay any tax that may be due (which for many people is nil if you can claim one or more exemptions).

 Let’s take a closer look at what non-willful means.

 Am I non-willful?

-The IRS defines non-willful conduct as conduct that is “due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.”.
-This is deliberately a bit vague, and seems to put the onus on the declarer to prove that they weren’t aware of the requirements they hadn’t fulfilled.
+The IRS defines non-willful conduct as conduct that is “due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.”
+This deliberately puts the legal onus on the declarer to be able to prove that they weren’t aware of the requirements they hadn’t fulfilled.

-The IRS checks every Streamlined Procedure non-willfulness self-certification, and the penalties for lying are harsh, so how exactly does the IRS interpret non-willful?
+The IRS checks every Streamlined Procedure non-willfulness self-certification, and the penalties for lying are steep, so how exactly does the IRS interpret non-willful?